About CAEP Annual Reporting

 Measure 1: Impact on P-12 Learning and Development

-These student growth data align with CAEP Annual Report Measure 1a (Initial): Completer effectiveness.
+These student growth data are in alignment with CAEP Annual Report Measure 1 (Initial): Completer effectiveness.
 (R4.1) and demonstrate completer impact in contributing to P-12 student-learning growth.

-The above graph shows P-12 student growth collected annually through North Carolina Educator Value-Added Assessment System (EVAAS) for beginning teachers (3 or less years of teaching) prepared by UNC-CH.
+This graph shows P-12 student growth collected annually through North Carolina Educator Value-Added Assessment System (EVAAS) for beginning teachers (3 or less years of teaching) prepared by UNC-Chapel Hill.
 The bars show the percentage of UNC-CH beginning teachers who do not meet, meet, or exceed expected growth for and all beginning teachers in North Carolina public schools.

-UNC-CH monitors EVAAS data annually seeking opportunities to make targeted improvement in program areas and their coursework.
-We also monitor these data as they are a key component in the new accountability model for North Carolina EPPs (Education Preparation Programs).
-Our use of these data for program improvement post-COVID-19 will differ from their use prior to the pandemic.
-Of note, we are eager to ascertain the if performance trends for UNC-CH and the state data return to pre-pandemic rates—where UNC-CH has higher rates of teachers meeting or exceeding student growth estimates that the state average—or if the trend will shift.
+UNC-Chapel Hill monitors EVAAS data annually, seeking opportunities to make targeted improvements in program areas and their coursework.
+We also monitor these data as they are a key component in the new accountability model for North Carolina EPPs.
+These data suggest opportunities for program improvement post-COVID.
+Of note, we are eager to ascertain if performance trends for UNC-Chapel Hill and the state data return to pre-pandemic rates — where UNC-Chapel Hill has higher rates of teachers meeting or exceeding student growth estimates than the state average — or if the trend will shift.

 Data Source: NCDPI EPP Performance Report